codemicro/hacknotts-25/printer/README.md

 ## Calling as a subprocess

-Use `uv run --no-group dev --frozen -m printer`.
+Use `uv run --only-group printer --frozen -m printer`.